sfepy/sfepy/doc/developer_guide.rst

-The purpose of a standard term class is to implement a (vectorized) function that assembles the term contribution to residual/matrix and/or evaluates the term integral in a group of elements simultaneously.
+The purpose of a standard term class is to implement a (vectorized) function that assembles the term contribution to residual/matrix and/or evaluates the term integral in elements of the term region simultaneously.
 Most such functions are currently implemented in C, but some terms are pure Python, vectorized using NumPy.
 A term with a C function needs to be able to extract the real data from its arguments and then pass those